perl6/alerts/README.md

 post](https://rakudo.party/post/Announcing-P6lert-Perl-6-Alerts-Directly-From-Core-Developers)
 to get the idea for what severity values are meant to mean.

+The `http://` and `https://` links will automatically be made clickable on the website.

 If you need a reminder of command syntax, you can always issue `help` command to the bot: